washingtonstateuniversity/WSUWP-Build-Plugins-Public/the-events-calendar/readme.txt

 Still not happy?
 Shoot us an email to support@theeventscalendar.com or tweet to [@TheEventsCal](https://twitter.com/TheEventsCal) and tell us why.
 We'll do what we can to make it right.

 == Changelog ==

+= [5.0.0.2] 2020-02-05 =

+* Fix - Datepicker format now properly defaults to the correct value when Display Settings have not been saved.
+[TEC-3229]
+* Fix - New views mobile breakpoints interactions with Caching plugins resolved.
+[TEC-3221]

+= [5.0.0.1] 2020-01-31 =

+* Fix - Events with timezones that differ from the site timezone now display on the correct date.
+[TEC-3208]
+* Fix - Multi-day events now display on all days that they are supposed to.
+[TEC-3212]
+* Fix - End of day cutoff is now being observed appropriately when creating the day grid stack.
+[TEC-3210]
+* Fix - Fix number of parameters when doing `the_post` action, for the single event view in the new views.
+[TEC-3214]
+* Fix - 404s on permalinks have been resolved by moving the flush permalink action to a later moment of time on activation after all rules have been declared.
+[TEC-3211]

 = [5.0.0] 2020-01-27 =